 - Legacy Project

 Q: Who should take the Advanced Program?

-A: A few learners may opt to take the Advanced Program which requires a two-year commitment to complete.
+A: A few learners may opt to take the Advanced Program which can be completed in either one or two years.
 Medical students who enroll in the Advanced Program will also be enrolled in the School of Medicine’s MD with Distinction Program, be assigned a “thesis” committee, and graduate with an MD with Distinction in the HPE Pathway.
 The curricular work completed in the Advanced Program may be transferred to UC Berkeley to count towards the Master’s Degree in Education.
 The curriculum of the Advanced Program includes:

 - All requirements of the Core Program listed above